-To roadmap Wall Street priorities for 2013, we have been having an interesting set of meetings recently with MDs and leading architects in global banks and investment services firms.
-It is clear that banks are devoting more resources to Anti-Money Laundering (AML) and Office of Foreign Assets Control (OFAC) compliance.
+No longer business as usual.
+It is clear that banks are devoting more resources to Know Your Customers (KYC), Anti-Money Laundering (AML), fraud detection and prevention, Office of Foreign Assets Control (OFAC) compliance.
+We are at the beginning stages of the process for building the

-To enable compliance with variety of Risk/Regulatory initiatives, AML and KYC initiatives…the big foundational investments in 2013 are around:
+To enable compliance with variety of Risk/Regulatory initiatives, AML and KYC initiatives…the big foundational investments are around:

 1) Strengthening the Golden Sources – Security Master, Account Master and Customer Master.

 2) Standardized, common global business processes, data, systems and quantitative solutions that can be leveraged and executed across geographies, products, and markets to manage delinquency exposures, and efficiently meet Regulatory requirements for Comprehensive Capital Analysis and Review (CCAR), FDIC Reporting, Basel, and Stress Loss Testing.

 3) Various enterprise data management initiatives – Data Quality, Data Lineage, Data Lifecycle Management, Data Maturity and Enterprise Architecture procedures.

 Regulatory reporting improvements via next generation Enterprise Datawarehouses (EDW) — Reporting on top of EDW addresses the core problems faced by Finance, Risk and Compliance when these functions extract their own feeds of data from the product systems through which the business is conducted and use differing platforms of associated reference data in support of their reporting processes.
 Lot of current investments are in the areas of Finance EDW which delivers common pool of contracts, positions and balances, organized on an enterprise wide basis and completed by anointed “gold” sources of reference data which ensure consistency and integration of information.